mindis/Accenture/cap/dataops.md

 - operationName
 - jobs
 - Availibility
+- Capacity

 - Availability for Data Bricks would some like Completed jobs vs failed jobs.
 For Example 100 jobs ran and 10 failed so the availability is 90%.
 This is for Jobs operation.
 I believe Jobs with 200 status code and Jobs with status code <> 200 can provide these details to calculate the formula.

+- Databricks application code based is using application insights and push to log analytics and build a new dashboard.
+These are KPI's based on customer application specific and can vary based on what they are business logic's are.

 ## azure synapse analytics